lmullen/lincolnmullen.com/source/_posts/2014-02-10-analyzing-historical-history-dissertations-page-counts-by-university.markdown

 Here are charts of all the universities with more than 50 dissertations in the data set.
 (See below for caveats.)
 What surprised me is that the trend for many departments tracks closely to the profession as a whole.
-Cornell, for example, is almost an exact match.
+Northwestern, for example, is almost an exact match.
 Can we say, contrary to my initial hypothesis, that intellectual and job-market trends have a bigger influence on the length of dissertations than departments and universities?